 Šibenik is a small town but genuinely picturesque.
 The rich cultural and historical monuments in the main square take you back to the medieval age.
 We hiked up the hill in St. Michael’s Fortress in the evening where we saw a panoramic view of the town sitting at the edge of the Adriatic Sea.
 Then the night was topped off with an alfresco dinner where local cuisine was served with a lot of Gemišt (white wine cocktail).

-Even though I wasn’t travelling by myself, I can completely see myself spending time here.
-I love finding gems, and Šibenik is one of them!
+Even though I wasn’t travelling by myself, I can completely see myself spending time there by myself.
+I love finding gems when I go off the beaten path and Šibenik is one of them!

 When I was researching for my trip to Scandinavia, I wanted to hike various trails and see amazing scenery.
 Prekeistolen (the Pulpit Rock) caught my eye right away.
 To visit this path by the fjord, a visit to Stavanger is a must.

 Located in southwestern Norway, Stavanger is accessible by train and plane.
 Known as a university city, Stavanger is a compact city where everything can be seen on foot.
 There are many museums, colourful houses on the shopping street and excellent eateries everywhere.